 Mr. Powell has extensive experience in the nuclear fuel supply and financial industries spanning more than three decades.
 His nuclear fuel career began at Nuclear Assurance Corporation in 1975.
-He later joined Florida Power & Light and was responsible for managing nuclear fuel supply contracts.
+He later joined Florida Power & Light with responsibilities in nuclear fuel supply management.
 In 1982, he played an instrumental role in the formation of UG U.S.A.
-During his 14 year tenure at UG his work included uranium marketing and sales, contract negotiations and development.
-In 1989, Mr. Powell was promoted to Vice President, heading up UG’s North American trading operations.
+During his 14 year tenure at UG, his work included uranium marketing and sales, contract negotiations and business development.
+In 1989, Mr. Powell was promoted to Vice President, heading up UG's North American trading operations.
 He also co-founded Uranium Recovery Solutions in 2006 for the purpose of re-starting uranium production from U.S. phosphate producers.

 In the financial industry, Mr. Powell earned a Chartered Market Technician (CMT) designation and served as Senior Market Strategist for Neovest Trading from 1995-2004.
-Afterwards, he established Technical Tactics, serving institutional fund managers.
+Afterwards, he established Technical Tactics, a research and consulting firm serving institutional fund managers.
 Mr. Powell also served as Senior Vice-President at Lowry Research Corp.
-As an educator, Mr. Powell taught “Technical Analysis for Stocks” at Georgia Tech over several years.
+As an educator, Mr. Powell taught "Technical Analysis for Stocks" at Georgia Tech over several years.
 Mr. Powell holds a Bachelors of Business Administration in Management from Georgia State University.

 Mr. Lindsay a co-founder of Uranium Energy Corp. has served as Chairman of the Company since December 2005.
 Mr. Lindsay was a founder of AZCO Mining and served as chairman, president and CEO of AZCO from 1992 to 2000.
 The company was listed on the Toronto and American Stock Exchanges.
 During his tenure at AZCO, the Company sold the Sanchez copper deposit to Phelps Dodge for $55 million and established a joint venture with Phelps Dodge on the Piedras Verdes copper deposit with 2.1 billion pounds of copper reserves.
 Mr. Lindsay also co-founded Anatolia Minerals Development and New Oroperu Resources, two publicly traded companies with significant gold discoveries.
 Mr. Lindsay has been chairman of TapImmune since December 2005 and has helped reorganize the company and arranged for the acquisition of the technology from The University of British Columbia.